 The chemicals in crystal meth are extremely toxic, so brain damage is one of the many side effects of meth use.
 In fact, meth is so dangerous that when law enforcement finds a meth lab, professionals in hazmat suits clear the area for the safety of the people and the surrounding environment.

-The extremes that meth users resort to in their quest to obtain the drug inevitably lead to arrest and the resulting legal problems and jail time.
-For this reason, as well as the many medical side effects, it’s important to seek treatment right away if you suspect a loved one has become addicted to crystal meth.
+The extremes that meth users an addicts resort to in their quest to obtain the drug inevitably lead to arrest, legal problems, and jail time.
+For this reason, as well as the many medical side effects, it’s important to seek professional rehab and addiction treatment right away if you suspect a loved one has become addicted to crystal meth.

 Short-Term Effects of Crystal Meth Use